imAsparky/cookiecutter-py3-package/docs/source/tutorial.rst

 Step 5: Set Up Read the Docs
 ----------------------------

-`Read the Docs`_ hosts documentation for the open source community.
+`Read the Docs`_ hosts documentation for the open-source community.
 Think of it as Continuous Documentation.

 Log into your account at `Read the Docs`_ .
 If you don't have one, create one